Alexander Chisholm (MP): Landowner

 In 1831, aged 21 and coming into his majority, Chisholm relocated to Invernessshire and Erchless Castle after an absence, short visits aside, of 14 years; and assumed direct control of his estate from his guardians.
 His biographers note then when he was 14, Chisholm recommended to his guardians that outstanding rents owed by certain tenants should be forgiven; and during the later period of guardianship, tenants were permitted to remain in possession of holdings in circumstances warranting their eviction.

-In 1831, he determined to take "an active part in plans for ameliorating" the condition of the people on his properties; however the said amelioration took the form of evicting a large number of the ancient tenantry of his forbears in accordance with - as a biographer terms it -" the mistaken views which then so extensively prevailed of improving the condition of the Highland people by clearing them out of their native glens to make room for sheep and deer."
+In 1831, he determined to take "an active part in plans for ameliorating" the condition of the people on his properties; however the said amelioration took the form of evicting a large number of the ancient tenantry of his forebears in accordance with - as a biographer terms it -" the mistaken views which then so extensively prevailed of improving the condition of the Highland people by clearing them out of their native glens to make room for sheep and deer."

 Chisholm added insult to injury, arranging for all of his tenants, anxious about impending expirations of their tenancies, to meet on a certain day at the Inn of Cannich in the expectation that he would announce the terms of renewals.
 Instead, Chisholm simply did not attend the meering; hours after the appointed time, his factor arrived at the meeting place to announce that he has no instructions from Chisholm to renew leases.
 It later transpired that Chisholm had let "the best farms and the best grazing lands" to "shepherds from other countries, leaving half the number of the native population without house and home.

 James Anderson, in his Memoirs... notes that the population of Chisholm's estate had not been large; a 1745 roll suggest Clan Chisholm had been capable of mustering 200 fighting men; but several waves of emigration from 1790 onwards - mainly to Glengarry in Canada - had depleted the populace.
 For a period of about 7 years, those displaced by the 1831 evictions were settled by Thomas Fraser, 12th Lord Lovat on his lands; but he, too, later evicted them in order to enlarge his deer park.
 Colin Chisholm asserts that, post-1831, only two native farmers remained on Chisholm's land.

 Chisholm's stature as chief of Clan Chisholm does not appear to have suffered; in 1832 he received a loyal address signed by about 80 Canadian Chisholms, many of whom now held public office or prominent positions in Canadian society.